 Namely, that I wanted to make refrigerator pickles, I wanted to add some carrot, and I definitely didn’t need 5 whole pints of the pickles.

 Except, oops, I TOTALLY DO NEED 5 WHOLE PINTS.

 These curry pickles are perfect for snacking and are completely addicting.
 I challenge you to keep a jar in the fridge for longer than two days.

 In Rebecca’s book, she shares a recipe for using the pickles in her “Taste of India Basmati Rice Bowls”, which feature basmati rice (obviously), spinach, a quick cucumber-yogurt raita, chickpea tikka masala, pickled red onions, and plenty of curried cauliflower pickles.

-I’d stick around to write more about these pickles, but I need to excuse myself so I can go make those rice bowls.
+I’d stick around to write more about this pickled curry cauliflower recipe, but I need to excuse myself so I can go make those rice bowls.

 - 1 1/2 cups white vinegar

 - 1 tablespoon kosher salt